UK glamping for foodies

 Looking for the best campsites in the UK for foodies?
 From glamping in the Cotswolds to camping in Scotland and Wales, we have found the best bell tents, yurts, treehouses and more on farms, campsites and country estates.

-UK campsites for foodies
+Best UK campsites and glamping for foodies

 Pop-up glamping in Bedfordshire

-Turvey House Estate in Bedfordshire is hosting a pop-up campsite for 3-30 August with Wild Canvas.
+Turvey House Estate in Bedfordshire is hosting a pop-up campsite for 25th July-27th August with Wild Canvas.
 Sleep in traditional tipis or contemporary tipi tents, both of which are pitched in riverside meadows (you can bring your own tent, if you prefer).
 There's a relaxed family-friendly festival vibe, with daily yoga sessions, guided paddleboarding and a kid's nature club.
 At the onsite café, tuck into wood-fired pizzas, nourishing veggie bowls and BBQ dishes, accompanied by local ales and ciders.
 Down the river you can find award-winning ice cream and sorbet from Riverside Dairy for pud. wildcanvas.uk

 Camping in Devon